 This amounts to a maximum of 6 teaspoons, or 24 grams, of added sugar for women and about 9 teaspoons, or 36 grams, of added sugar for men.
 Major sources of added sugars include:

 - soft drinks

 - fruit drinks

-- dairy desserts like ice cream
+- dairy desserts, such as ice cream

-- sweetened grains such as waffles
+- sweetened grains such as waffles and oatmeal

 The Mayo Clinic notes that while studies have found no definitive connection between drinking coffee and an increased risk for heart disease, the research does suggest possible risks.
 Studies show that high consumption of unfiltered coffee is associated with minor increases in cholesterol levels.

 Eating a healthy, low-fat diet that includes the following can improve your heart health: